cyberkitsune/vrc-osc-scripts/README.md

 - [ ] Support non-default mic
 - [ ] Support VRC's chatbox rate-limit
 - [ ] Voice commands to potentiall pause / resume chatbox display?
+- [ ] Add gif of this in action to this README